SamanthaSays/samanthasays.github.io/characters/builds/_posts/2024-03-11-Imperial City Stalker.md

     </div>
 </div>

-<p style="clear: both">When a fight could be imminent, keep Merciless Resolve, Dark Cloak and Siphoning Attacks up, as well as placing your Shadow Image in a sneaky spot in case you need to escape.
+<p style="clear: both">When a fight could be imminent, keep Dark Cloak up, as well as placing your Shadow Image in a sneaky spot in case you need to escape.
 When a fight begins, use Reaper's Mark on your target and use Flame Clench every 4 attacks to increase your Spell Damage by 600, and fire Assassin's Will whenever it's ready.
 Otherwise, spam Swallow Soul.</p>
 <p>During the fight, remember to keep your enemies on their toes by teleporting from max range with Shadow Image and using Elusive Mist.</p>
 <p>If you need a moment to recover in the middle of a fight, teleport to your Shadow Image, use Elusive Mist to gain Major Expedition, and use Healthy Offering followed by Rapid Regeneration to regain some health.</p>